Childhood Obesity (cont.)

 There are several substantial risk factors for the development of pediatric obesity.

 - Genetics: While several genetic syndromes are associated with obese stature (for example, Prader-Willi syndrome), genetics are not responsible for the obesity epidemic currently taking place.
 There has been no change in the gene pool over the last 30 years.
-Most recent studies indicate that if one parent is obese the likelihood of having an obese child is three times higher than otherwise.
+Most recent studies indicate that if one parent is obese, the likelihood of having an obese child is three times higher than otherwise.
 If both parents are obese, the likelihood is 10 times higher.

 - Social: Limited school athletic activities coupled with excessive time-utilizing social networks, TV, and computer games are a prime reason for pediatric obesity.
 Watching TV while eating a meal as well as the excessive consumption of takeout/fast food are also both risk factors for both pediatric and adult obesity.
-Recent studies indicate that only 20% of children experience more than two episodes of vigorous play per week, and 25% of these children watched more than four hours of TV per day.
+Recent studies indicate that only 20% of children experience more than two episodes of vigorous play per week, and 30% of these children watched more than two hours of TV per day.
 This does not include additional time engaging in computer games, texting, or talking on the phone with friends.
 Having a TV in the bedroom is a strong predictor of pediatric obesity.

 - Cultural: Many societies follow either a healthier food palate (traditional oriental, Mediterranean, etc.) or eat smaller portions of higher-fat-content foods (European).
 The Americanization of such foods coupled with excessive portions is a prime cause of obesity.